Barnwell: Six ugly NFL free falls, and what they mean for 2019

 The special teams have fallen off even further.
 Kicker Graham Gano is the culprit here, likely owing to a knee injury that popped up this week.
 During the first half of the year, Gano was 21-of-23 on extra points and 11-of-11 on field goals, including the 63-yard game winner against the Giants that won Play of the Year in my midseason awards.

-Over the past four weeks, Gano has gone 9-of-10 on extra points and missed two field goals in five tries.
+Over the past four weeks, Gano has gone 9-of-10 on extra points and 2-of-5 on field goal attempts.
 Against the Lions, Gano missed a 34-yard field goal that would have tied the game in the third quarter, then failed on an extra point that would have given the Panthers a 14-13 lead.
 Rivera then chose to go for two to win the game when the Panthers scored to make it a 20-19 contest with 1:14 to go.
-The following week, Gano missed a 52-yarder that would have given Carolina a 30-27 lead with 1:45 to go, with the Seahawks subsequently marching downfield for their own game winner.
+The following week, Gano missed a 52-yarder that would have given Carolina a 30-27 lead with 1:45 to go, and the Seahawks subsequently marched downfield to kick their own game winner.

-There's a worthwhile point to remember here: The next time you hear someone say that a team needs to learn how to win games or has finally learned that lesson, remember it's nonsense.
+There's a worthwhile point to remember here: The next time you hear someone say that a team needs to learn how to win games or has finally learned that lesson, keep in mind that it's simply nonsense.
 The Panthers have alternately been great or horrific in close games during Rivera's reign, a roller-coaster ride that has continued into 2018.
 The Panthers were 7-1 in games decided by seven points or fewer last season, and now they are 2-5 in those same contests.
 Even-year woes seem to keep Carolina out of the postseason.

 Lesson for 2019: Add pass-rushing help.
-The Panthers have gotten by with a rotation of veterans on the edges over the last few years, but Julius Peppers has fallen off at age 38 and will likely retire after the season.
+The Panthers have gotten by with a rotation of veterans on the edges over the past few years, but Julius Peppers has fallen off at age 38 and will likely retire after the season.
 Efe Obada has shown some promised on limited snaps, but with a draft deep in defensive linemen, the Panthers probably need to use their first-round pick on edge defenders.

 Green Bay Packers